mdaliran/Contacts5/README.md

 App Structure :

-- This project makes use of MVVM (model-view-viewmodel) as its main architecture using jetpack's LiveData and ViewModel.
+- This project makes use of MVVM (Model-View-ViewModel) as its main architecture using jetpack's LiveData and ViewModel.
-- Room is used for storing data in local database and fething the contacts later to show in the main list, searchg among them etc.
+- Room is used for storing data in local database and fething the contacts later to show in the main list, search among them etc.
 - The contacts list data is loaded gradually, as the list reaches the end, new data is requested and showed; although, the jetpack's paging library isn't used in this project.
 - App's UI states such as loading, search-mode etc. are represented as livedata objects so that a change in app's state can be observed from activities and fragments and the corresponding action will be taken.